NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 7. Add the latest sjr-config/utils/rulecreation/engage.csv to the [Engage SharePoint folder](https://hscic365.sharepoint.com/sites/EngageHealthSystemsLtd/Shared%20Documents/Forms/AllItems.aspx?csf=1&web=1&e=097t7s&cid=1e0bd1d8%2D3964%2D4bba%2D80e2%2Ddc7b3b6abca1&RootFolder=%2Fsites%2FEngageHealthSystemsLtd%2FShared%20Documents%2FEngage%20Practice%20Management&FolderCTID=0x0120009F236CF489C42E4E8C5F68FA5FC260FE) and rename the csv file to the format `YYMMDD-practices-live.csv`.
 Do this even if there were no changes to Engage for the release.

 8. If you updated a release branch then cherry pick the update back into `develop`.
 This will ensure the next release cut is up-to-date with SJR.

+9. Ask someone from the T3 team to close off the Service Now ticket.
+The resolution should read

+	"Thanks for requesting a change to the \<enter name of supplier here\> configuration of the NHS App.
+The change was deployed live on \<enter date\> and the updated config has been sent via email to the usual recipients."